lifengcs/lifengcs.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2022.02*: &nbsp;🎉🎉 One TIP paper is accepted. -->
+- 🎉🎉 One TMM paper is accepted.
+Congratulations to Chao Jiao.
 - 🎉🎉 One TIP paper is accepted.
 Congratulations to Kaisheng.
 - 🎉🎉 One CVPR 2026 main track and two findings are accepted.
 Congratulations to Yawen.
 - 🎉🎉 One TIP paper is accepted.
 Congratulations to Rongxin.